 It is your responsibility that all of the Personal Data provided to us is accurate and complete.
-If any information you have given us changes, please let us know as soon as possible (see ‘How to Contact Us’ below).
+If any information you have given us changes, please let us know as soon as possible (see ‘How to Contact Us’ above).

 You can ask us to stop contacting you for direct marketing purposes.
 If you would like to do this, please:

-- email or write to us (see ‘How to Contact Us’ below).
+- email or write to us (see ‘How to Contact Us’ above).
 You can also click on the ‘unsubscribe’ button at the bottom of the electronic communication.
 It may take up to 15 days for this to take place; and

 - let us know what method of contact you are not happy with if you are unhappy with certain ways of contacting you only (for example, you may be happy for us to contact you by email but not by telephone).